Network tab

 For INFO events and events that were promoted from INFO status, an additional label provides the reason for its status/status change.
 A pop-up is displayed when you hover over the label, providing additional details about the reason.

-First seen array Last seen
+- First seen Last seen

 A graph with the timestamp from when the evidence was first and last seen.